 All Sessions will be held live on the scheduled date at 12:30 PM ET The Commission for Case Manager Certification only grants CEs for Board Certified Case Managers.
 To obtain any other professional type of CEs, please contact the appropriate state licensing/certifying board.
-January July Management and Prevention of Incontinence Associated Dermatitis (IAD) January 19 Dementia and ADLs: Creative Care Techniques for Caregivers July 13 February August Talking to People About Incontinence: A Hands-On Guide for Case Managers February 16 Continence Management: Avoiding Complications Providing Better Outcomes August 17 March September Dementia and ADLs: Creative Care Techniques for Caregivers March 16 Management and Prevention of Incontinence Associated Dermatitis (IAD) September 14 April October Continence Management: Avoiding Complications and Providing Better Outcomes April 13 Talking to People About Incontinence: A Hands-On Guide for Case Managers October 19 May November Management and Prevention ofIncontinence Associated Dermatitis (IAD) May 18 Dementia and ADLs: Creative Care Techniques for Caregivers November 16 December June Continence Management: Talking to People About Incontinence: A Hands-On Guide for Case Managers June 15 Avoiding Complications Providing Better Outcomes December 14 NURSING CE SESSIONS: All Sessions will be held live on the scheduled date at 12:30 PM ET.
-Nursing courses are accredited by Florida Board of Nursing for 1 CE credit Restorative Nursing: Dementia and ADLs: Continence Management: Management & Prevention Toileting Programs Creative Care Techniques Avoiding Complications of Incontinence Associated with PDPM for Caregivers Providing Better Outcomes Dermatitis March 2, 2023 June 8, 2023 September 7, 2023 December 7, 2023 First Quality CE courses are NOT recorded.
+January July Talking to People About Incontinence: A Hands-On Guide for Case Managers January 16 Continence Management: Avoiding Complications Providing Better Outcomes July 17 February August Dementia and ADLs: Creative Care Techniques for Caregivers February 13 Incontinence Associated Dermatitis: Preventing and Managing Skin Injuries August 14 March Continence Management: September Avoiding Complications and Providing Better Outcomes March 13 Talking to People About Incontinence: A Hands-On Guide September 18 April for Case Managers Incontinence Associated April 17 October Dermatitis: Preventing and Managing Skin Injuries Dementia and ADLs: Creative Care Techniques for Caregiverss October 16 May November Talking to People About Incontinence: A Hands-On Guide for Case Managers May 15 Continence Management: Avoiding Complications and Providing Better Outcomes November 13 June December Dementia and ADLs: Creative Care Techniques for Caregivers June 19 Incontinence Associated Dermatitis: Preventing and Managing Skin Injuries December 18 NURSING CE SESSIONS: All Sessions will be held live on the scheduled date at 12:30 PM ET.
+Nursing courses are accredited by Florida Board of Nursing for 1 CE credit Dementia and ADLs: Continence Management: Management & Prevention Restorative Nursing: Creative Care Techniques Avoiding Complications of Incontinence Associated Toileting Programs for Caregivers Providing Better Outcomes Dermatitis with PDPM September 4, 2025 First Quality CE courses are NOT recorded.